 Unlike print media, a website can be updated at any time and it can be done in small batches.
 And with the use of a CMS (Content management system), you can even do it yourself.
 It is a lot cheaper and less wasteful to update a website than it is to have a brochure redone after a product change.

-The great thing with having a website is how easy it is to grow your email list.
+The great thing about having a website is how easy it is to grow your email list.
 You can have a form on your website where users can easily subscribe to your email newsletters.
 Should you use a newsletter application such as MailChimp, you can also link that signup form to your website with ease.

 Once you have a website up and running, you can review how well it is doing and continue to improve upon it by using Google Analytics.
-This isn’t something you can measure with print, radio or tv advertising.
+This isn’t something you can measure with print, radio, or tv advertising.

 Last, but not least, a website is eco-friendly.
 You can send the link to people without having to waste any paper on printed material.
 A website is also there forever.
 It doesn’t get thrown away or misplaced.

 In conclusion, having a website for your small business is becoming a must in 2020.
-Without one, you’re missing out on a very large portion of the market and a social media presence isn’t enough to gain a potential clients’ trust.
+Without one, you’re missing out on a very large portion of the market and a social media presence isn’t enough to gain a potential client’s trust.

 You’re always open, even when your store is closed.

 Your business can be found when people search for places near them.

 A website adds credibility.

 It improves productivity and saves time communicating to clients